Medication Search - PDP-Hydrocodone

 Print

-How does the PDP-Hydrocodone medication work?
+How does PDP-Hydrocodone work?
 What will it do for me?

 Hydrocodone belongs to the family of medications known as antitussives (cough suppressants).
 This medication is used to control coughing that is exhausting and nonproductive (nothing is coughed up).
 It works on the brain to decrease the urge to cough.
 Hydrocodone is a narcotic medication and therefore can be habit-forming if taken for long periods of time.